lukewegryn/MontyHall/README.md

 ```
 "Iterations" is the number of times you want to run the simulation.

-"Seed" is the seed for the random number generator used to fill the bags, and pick the contestants bag
+"Seed" is the seed for the random number generator used to fill the bags, and pick the contestants bag.